-• The Growth Indicator is designed to award schools points for the progress students make on state achievement assessments.
+- The Growth Indicator is designed to award schools points for the progress students make on state achievement assessments.
 The Growth Indicator is designed to fairly compare students who enter school at different levels.
-It also demonstrates a student's growth and academic progress, even if the student is not yet meeting standard.
+It also demonstrates a student's growth and academic progress, even if the student is not yet meeting standard. - Recently Arrived English Learners (RAELs): it is important to test RAEL students.
+Although their scores are not included in Proficiency calculations, they will contribute to Growth calculations in the school's future letter grade.

-- In most years, Arizona's Growth Indicator is based on two measures: The Student Growth Percentile (SGP) and the Student Growth Target (SGT). - For school year 2023-2024, the Growth Indicator does not include Student Growth Target (SGT). - ADE will produce the prospective SGTs for every student in grades 3-9 for the upcoming 2024-2025 school year and release them to schools for the purpose of guiding classroom instruction. - A Student Growth Percentile describes a student's growth compared to other students with similar prior test scores (their academic peers). - Schools receive a final score that is weighted based on students' previous year test scores and how much they grew.
+- In most years, Arizona's Growth Indicator is based on two measures: The Student Growth Percentile (SGP) and the Student Growth Target (SGT). - For school year <<sy>>, the Growth Indicator does not include Student Growth Target (SGT). - ADE will produce the prospective SGTs for every student in grades 3-9 for the upcoming <<sy_plus_1>> school year and release them to schools for the purpose of guiding classroom instruction. - A Student Growth Percentile describes a student's growth compared to other students with similar prior test scores (their academic peers). - Schools receive a final score that is weighted based on students' previous year test scores and how much they grew.
 For example a student who previously scored Minimally Proficient and demonstrated high growth would receive more points than a student who previously scored Highly Proficient and demonstrated low growth. - The Growth Indicator includes only data from state assessment results; it does not compare students based on demographic information. - A Student Growth Percentile is a number between 1 and 99.
-If a student has an SGP of 40, it means that the student grew more than 40% of his/her academic peers in a school year. - Students receive a separate SGP for ELA and Math.
-The final SGP calculation caps growth points from each subject area at 25.
+If a student has an SGP of 40, it means that the student grew more than 40% of his/her academic peers in a school year.